oppia/oppia-web-developer-docs/Google-Summer-of-Code-2021.md

 *   Having in depth understanding of Angular cli and the angular build system.
 *   Brownie points for having PRs related to angular migration that demonstrate your ability to migrate from AngularJS to Angular 2+

-**Consider taking up this project if you:**

-*   Want to critically analyze and then propose a new architecture for our build process.
-*   Enjoy refactoring previously-written code.

 **Dependency on Release Schedule:** None.

 **Suggested Milestones:**

-*   Milestone 1: Introduce the angular router, auth guards.
+*   Milestone 1: Unify the entry points by using the angular router and have only one entry point in the webpack config file.
+Specifics of the previously existing entry points should be handled by the angular router.
+The strategy for top-level routing should be lazy loading.
-*   Milestone 2: Move to build process to angular-cli.
+*   Milestone 2: Move the frontend build process from webpack to angular-cli.

 ---

 ### Improve frontend type system

-Our frontend codebase is almost fully typed.
-However there are some inconsistencies in the frontend and backend.
-This project will have the following tasks:

-*   Convert Object Factories to Model.ts files and keep the entire typings in a folder.
-*   Write a lint check to keep the HTTP request and response types in the frontend and backend synced.
-I.e. if a new field is added in the response from the backend, the frontend should also have the field added, otherwise the linter should pick up on that.
-*   In the frontend, there are a lot of repeated types (eg. LostChanges and ExplorationChange).
-Properly extend/ implement types and create a program to generate a graph that shows the relationship between types.
+Our frontend codebase is fully typed, but our typing doesn’t pass strict TypeScript checks.
+In this project you should firstly change the strict TypeScript config file so that all newly added files need to be strictly typed and then you should introduce strict typing for around 120 twins of files and tests for those files (so 240 files all together).
+You can get the files that should be handled from the [UpgradedServices.ts](https://github.com/oppia/oppia/blob/develop/core/templates/services/UpgradedServices.ts), you should start with files from the lower topological level and then move up.

 **Potential Mentors:** @vojtechjelinek, @rohitkatlaa, @dubeysandeep

-**Difficulty:** Hard

 **Consider taking up this project if you:**

 *   Enjoy coming up with cool patterns to simplify development workflow.
 *   Are interested in critically analysing various solutions to a single problem.

+**What we're looking for in the proposal:**

+*   Links to one or more PRs in which you added types for TypeScript files.
+Overall, these PRs should show you adding tests to fully cover at least four TypeScript files.

-**Dependency on Release Schedule:** None
+**Dependency on Release Schedule:** None.

 **Suggested Milestones:**

-*   Milestone 1: Create a robust system for types.
-Create lint checks so that no type can exist outside the system.
-Change ~60% of the existing types to follow the system.
-*   Milestone 2: Modify the remaining types and write lint checks to keep the HTTP request and response types in the frontend and backend synced.
+*   Milestone 1: Change the TypeScript config file so that all newly added files need to be strictly typed, introduce typing for 55 twins of files and tests for those files (so 110 files all together).
+*   Milestone 2: Introduce typing for 65 twins of files and tests for those files (so 130 files all together).

 ---